Vatican City in May: Why This Month Is Ideal To Visit

 What are the opening hours of the Vatican Museums in May?

-The Vatican Museums are generally open from 08:00 to 18:00, with the last entry at 16:00.
-They are closed on Sundays, except for the last Sunday of each month when entry is free from 09:00 to 14:00, with the last entry at 12:30.
+The Vatican Museums are generally open from 08:00 to 19:00.
+The museums are closed on Sundays, except for the last Sunday of each month.
+On selected Fridays, there are extended night openings until 20:00 or 22:00.
 Many visitors choose cultural tours in Vatican City from Rome to explore these historic collections with expert guidance and skip long lines.

 Is there a dress code for visiting Vatican City attractions?